Projects

 Sustainable Events Initiative

 UM is working to make all university events more sustainable by developing clear guidelines and support for event organisers.
 This includes criteria for catering, waste management, travel, materials and inclusivity.
 The goal is to ensure that sustainability is considered from the earliest planning stages, without compromising the quality or accessibility of events.
-Pilot versions of the guidelines are being tested at faculty and central events, and a support system is in development.
-By embedding sustainability into events, UM not only reduces its footprint but also raises visibility and awareness in a highly practical way.
+By embedding sustainability into events, UM not only will reduce its footprint but also raises visibility and awareness in a highly practical way.
+We want to focus on big events first and therefore, we will first inventory the number of events with more than 100 participants taking place at the UM.
+This inventory should be completed by the end of 2025, after which we can determine guidelines and measures to make those events more sustainable.

 Sustainable Mobility

 UM is committed to making mobility to, from, and within the university more sustainable.
 This includes encouraging cycling, walking, and the use of public transport, as well as reducing emissions from business and student travel.
 New policies are being developed in consultation with faculties and service centres to align mobility behaviour with climate goals.
+The new policy for staff commuting will be developed in the En Route project, which is planned to be implemented at the beginning of 2027.
 Carbon reporting, incentive structures, and infrastructure improvements (like secure bike parking and e-bike support) are part of the approach.
 The aim is to foster a culture of low-impact mobility that fits the needs of a modern, international university.

 Euregional Centre of Expertise on Circularity

-UM is taking the lead in setting up a Euregional Expertise Centre on Circularity to accelerate the transition to circular systems in Limburg and beyond.
-The centre will connect researchers, policymakers, companies and civil society to map challenges and develop practical, science-based recommendations.
+UM is taking the lead in setting up an Expertise Centre for Regional Circular Economy (ERCE) to accelerate the transition to circular systems in Limburg and beyond.
+To drive the circular transition, ERCE brings together multi-level stakeholders from industry, government, and civil society to co-create practical solutions.
+ERCE connects UM’s expertise from all academic fields to regional initiatives, building a knowledge base that tackles the unique challenges and opportunities of circular transitions in Limburg.
+By linking local efforts to national and international dynamics, ERCE enhances the impact of circular economy innovations.
 It builds on UM’s strengths in interdisciplinary research and regional engagement.
-By fostering cross-border collaboration and applied knowledge exchange, the centre aims to support systemic change and strengthen circularity as a driver of regional innovation and resilience.
-Planning and stakeholder dialogues are currently underway.
+By fostering cross-border collaboration and applied knowledge exchange, ERCE aims to support systemic change and strengthen circularity as a driver of regional innovation and resilience.
+ERCE was launched in September 2025.

 UM Transition Platform